 Who Are a Company’s Insiders?

-Company insiders include executives, (this includes C-suite employees like a company’s CEO, CFO, COO, CTO, CMO, etc), members of a company’s Board of Directors, and any shareholders who own over 10% of the company.
+Company insiders include executives (including C-suite members such as the CEO, CFO, COO, CTO, and CMO), members of the company’s Board of Directors, and any shareholders who own over 10% of the company.

 These individuals are legally required to report their stock trades to the SEC because their actions can signal confidence (or concern) about a company’s future.

-Since insiders and hedge fund managers are required to report their trades, we’re able to track them using tools like TIKR and see what they’re buying.
+Since insiders and hedge fund managers are required to report their trades, we can track them using tools like TIKR and see what they’re buying.

 Case Study: Snowflake Executives and Insider Buying